 - This post contains affiliate links.
 Read more here.

 Nobody wants to think about the “C-word,” but unfortunately, cancer is a leading cause of death among dogs.
-According to veterinary oncologist Dave Ruslander, 50% of dogs over age 10 will develop a type of cancer.
+According to veterinary oncologist Dave Ruslander, 50% of dogs over age 10 will develop a type of cancer, which makes being aware of dog cancer signs and symptoms important as your best friend gets older.

 As the body ages, its disease-fighting immune system weakens, and it becomes more vulnerable to disease.
 It’s important, therefore, to learn the early signs of cancer and the different types of canine cancer to keep your dog as healthy as possible for as long as possible—in addition to providing a wholesome diet, age-appropriate exercise, and mental stimulation.